Kaedenn/ftemplate-vim/README.md

 To edit (or create) a specific template without using the filetype, invoke `:FtEditFor <template>`.
 Note that the `.t` extension is added automatically.

+## Template configuration scripts

+This script does not interpret modelines.
+To apply settings (like tabstop, shiftwidth, etc), you can place additional commands in a file with the extension `.v`.

+This file must have the same name as the `.t` file it references, but with the extension `.v`.
+If this file exists, then it is executed (in a `sandbox`) after its template is loaded.

 ## Listing templates

 Invoke `:FtList` to list the available templates.